Riding the Seas: Kelpies, Hippocampus, and More Monstrous Horses

 Melquart, the tutelary god of the Phoenician city of Tyre, was depicted as riding a winged hippocampus.
 Poseidon was also the god of horses and known as Poseidon Hippios.

 Even though it was not a water horse, Sleipnir of Norse mythology is also worth mentioning here.
-Sleipnir was the eight legged steed of the chief god Odin, the child of Loki, and the fastest horse in all of the nine worlds.
+Sleipnir was believed to be the eight-legged steed of the chief god Odin, the child of Loki, and the fastest horse in all of the nine worlds.

-As it can be seen, horses have been present in human history since the beginning of time and they have also entered the myths and legends of the world in a variety of forms.
+Horses have been present since the beginning of human history and they have also entered the myths and legends of the world in a variety of forms – sometimes sweet, sometimes scary.

 Sculptures of Kelpies in Falkirk. ( CC BY SA 2.0 )

-Top Image: A representation of a kelpie in its true form.
+Top Image: A representation of a kelpie, a sea horse more vicious than the hippocampus, in its true form.
 Source: CC BY SA

 By Valda Roric